Palisades Fire (2021): Failed Citizen app manhunt

 Early in the initial investigation as to the cause of the fire—while efforts to contain the still active blaze were underway—it was quickly ruled by investigators that the fire had likely been intentionally set.
 Within hours of this, the privately owned app Citizen, which is a mobile app that sends users location-based safety alerts in real time, sent out notifications to 860,000 Los Angeles users that included a photograph of a man, along with unsubstantiated claims that the man in question was the potential arsonist who caused the Palisades Fire.
 Citizen also offered a reward of $30,000 to anyone who could provide information leading to an arrest.
 Soon after, the misinformed campaign to find the purported suspect spread online and many tips were brought forth to LAPD investigators.
 The man was identified as Devin Hilton and was obtained for questioning by investigators, but he was soon ruled out as the suspected arsonist due to a substantial lack of evidence connecting him to the fire.

-Prominent comedian and media figure Kathy Griffin condemned the motion from citizen app, tweeting "OK, I’ve turned against the Citizen app.
+Comedian and media figure Kathy Griffin condemned the motion from Citizen, tweeting "OK, I’ve turned against the Citizen app.
 The hosts are offering a $30K reward for completely unsubstantiated evidence regarding a homeless guy who they think started the (fire).
 Now people are trying to hunt him down.
 No proof it was even arson much less this guy.
 Gross."
 The company later admitted to the mistake stating, "We publicly posted the photo and offered a cash reward for information without formal coordination with the appropriate agencies.
 Once we realized this error, we immediately retracted the photo and reward offer.
 We are actively working to improve our internal processes to ensure this does not occur again.
 This was a mistake we are taking very seriously."